oracle-livelabs/database/db-23ai-fundamentals/new-duality-views/new-duality-views-15.md

 ## Task 1: Create Relational Tables

-1. Create relational tables for customer data and order records.
+1. Create the 'customers' and 'orders' relational tables.
 The following code block creates two tables for customer and order data.
 Copy and run the following SQL script:
     ```
     <copy>
     DROP TABLE if exists orders CASCADE CONSTRAINTS;